How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-1. RSS feed URL: Paste the URL of your RSS feed into this section.
+1. RSS feed URL: Enter the RSS feed URL here.

-2. Feed Title: If you want to add a title to your feed, enter it into this section.
+2. Feed Title: If you would like to add a title to your feed, enter it into this field.

-3. Items to display: Choose the number of feed items you would like to display in your sidebar area from the drop-down menu.
+3. Items to display: Choose the number of RSS feed items you would like to show in your sidebar from this drop-down menu.

-4. Display item content: Tick this box to display the item content.
+4. Display item content: Check this box to display the RSS feed content.

-5. Display item author: Tick this box to display the item item author.
+5. Display item author: Tick this box if you want to show the RSS feed item author.

 6. Display item date: Tick this box if you would like to display the RSS feed item date.